 TALLAHASSEE — Nearly 400,000 policyholders in Florida could soon find themselves with a new insurance company.

-State regulators last week quietly signed off on a plan to let 10 different insurance companies take over nearly a third of all Citizens Property Insurance Corp. customers this November.
+State regulators last week quietly signed off on a plan to let 10 different insurance companies take over nearly a third of all Citizens Property Insurance Corp. policyholders this November.

-Customers will be automatically shifted to the new company unless they object.
+Customers are automatically shifted to the new company unless they object.

-One of the companies slated to get 50,000 Citizens policies is Heritage Property Insurance and Casualty.
-The start-up insurer struck a $52 million deal with Citizens earlier this year to absorb policies.
+One of the companies slated to get 50,000 policies is Heritage Property Insurance and Casualty.
+The start-up insurer struck a controversial $52 million deal with Citizens earlier in the year to absorb policies.